Revocable Cryptography from Learning with Errors: Introduction

 \section{Introduction}

 Quantum computing presents exciting new opportunities for cryptography, using remarkable properties of quantum information to construct cryptographic primitives that are unattainable classically.
 At the heart of quantum cryptography lies the \emph{no-cloning principle}~\cite{WZ82,Dieks82} of quantum information which stipulates that it is fundamentally impossible to copy an unknown quantum state.
-Indeed, Wiesner~\cite{Wiesner83} in his seminal work from the 1970s, used the no-cloning principle to construct a quantum money scheme, wherein quantum states are used to construct banknotes that can be verified to be authentic (using a secret key) but cannot be counterfeited.
+Indeed, Wiesner~\cite{Wiesner83} in his seminal work from the 1970s used the no-cloning principle to construct a quantum money scheme, wherein quantum states are used to construct banknotes that can be verified to be authentic (using a secret key) but cannot be counterfeited.
 Ever since this watershed moment, and especially so in the recent years, a wide variety of primitives referred to as {\em unclonable} primitives have been studied and constructed in the context of encryption~\cite{Got02,BL20,BI20,GZ20}, digital signatures~\cite{LLLZ22} and pseudorandom functions~\cite{CLLZ21}.

-\paragraph{Our Work: Revocable Cryptography.} Delegation and recovation of privilege are problems of great importance in cryptography.
+\paragraph{Our Work: Revocable Cryptography.} Delegation and revocation of privilege are problems of great importance in cryptography.
 Indeed, the problem of revocation in the context of digital signatures and certificates in the classical world is a thorny problem~\cite{stubble,Riv98b}.
 In this work, we undertake a systematic study of {\em revocable (quantum) cryptography} which allows us to delegate and revoke privileges in the context of several fundamental cryptographic primitives.
 This continues a recent line of work in quantum cryptography dealing with revoking (or certifiably deleting) states such as quantum ciphertexts or simple quantum programs~\cite{Unruh2013,BI20,GZ20,ALP21,hiroka2021certified,Poremba22,BK22}.
+In this framework, revocation is to be understood from the perspective of the recipient of the quantum state; namely, the recipient can certify the loss of certain privileges by producing a certificate (either classical or quantum) which can be verified by another party.